cashfree/core-ios-sdk/Swift+Sample+Application/Pods/CashfreePGCoreSDK/Readme.md

 ---

-# 5.b Seamless Checkout
+# Seamless Checkout

-## **Prerequisite - Card, Wallet and Netbanking Mode**
+## **Prerequisite - Card, Wallet, Paylater and Netbanking Mode**

 When any of these payment modes is being used, the user is navigated to a web page to authenticate the payment.
 In this case, a web-view has to be loaded.
 For this purpose, the SDK exposes a web-view `CFWebView` which is a subclass of `WKWebView`.
 You have to create a WKWebView and set the custom class to `CFWebView`.

 `Note` The below code is an example code.
-You can add this if you are build the UI programmatically or inherit `CFWebView` class to your web-view
+You can add this if you are building the UI programmatically or inherit `CFWebView` class to your web-view in stroyboard.

 ```
 var cashfreeWebView: CFWebView!